hbrouwer/mesh/README.md

 I learned an enormous amount about neural networks by implementing Mesh, and for that reason alone it has been worthwhile.

-**Mesh is lightweight and gets the job done:** We use Mesh on a daily basis to run cognitive models of human language comprehension.
-In Brouwer et al.
-(2017), for instance, it is used to model electrophysiological correlates of online comprehension, and in Venhuizen et al. (2021) we use it to navigate a propositional meaning space from Distributional Formal Semantics (DFS).
+**Mesh is lightweight yet versatile:** We use Mesh on a daily basis to run cognitive models of human language comprehension.
+In Brouwer et al. (2017), for instance, it is used to model electrophysiological correlates of online comprehension, and in Venhuizen et al. (2021) we use it to navigate a propositional meaning space from Distributional Formal Semantics (DFS).
 Moreover, as Mesh is fully command driven, it is also ideal for teaching connectionistm/PDP: it has for instance been used in a course on